What the U.S. is Doing in the Global Methane Initiative

 U.S. industries—along with state and local governments—collaborate with the U.S. Environmental Protection Agency (EPA) to implement several voluntary programs that promote profitable opportunities for reducing emissions of methane.
 These programs are designed to overcome a wide range of informational, technical, and institutional barriers to reducing methane emissions, while creating profitable activities for the coal, natural gas, petroleum, landfill, and agricultural industries.

-- Please see the 2014 Annual Report of EPA's Climate Protection Partnerships for further details.
+- Please see Atmospheric Program Partnerships 2017 Achievements for further details.